pre-srfi/okdb/README.md

 ## Abstract

-General purpose storage backend datastructure for building in-memory or on-disk databases that can handle concurrency thanks to ACID transactions.
+General purpose storage backend datastructure for building in-memory or on-disk databases that can handle concurrency with ACID transactions.

 ## Rationale